Jollywatt/typst-fletcher/docs/manual.typ

 	]),
 )

-Because it is a state variable, you can modify `fletcher.MARKS` to add or change the marks palette.
+Because it is a state variable, you can modify `fletcher.MARKS` to add or modify mark styles.

 == Custom marks